AP090/Modified-Gravitational-Dynamics-Simulation/README.txt

-This folder contains all the source code used for the project.
+This repo contains all the source code used for this AMATH 271 course project.
 It is meant to be run on a Linux system (WSL works).
 I will be the first to admit that it's poorly written and disorganized.
 If I had more time, I would have refactored and restructured everything.
 Alas, this is what we have.
 Please do not alter the internal file structure, as file I/O is tied to the specific structure of the 'Run' folder.